Jimuelzxc/chep/README.md

 1. Clone the repository
 2. Make your changes
-3. Test the extension by loading it unpacked in Chrome
+3. Test the extension by loading it unpacked in your browser
 4. Submit a pull request

 ## License